How Rising Gas Prices Are Impacting the Auto Transport Industry

 - Fuel-Efficient Routing: Carriers are using advanced logistics software to minimize empty miles and optimize routes for fuel savings.

-- Dynamic Pricing: Rates are being updated weekly (sometimes daily) to reflect real-time fuel costs, so quotes can change quickly.
+- Dynamic Pricing: Rates are being updated weekly to reflect real-time fuel costs, meaning quotes can change quickly after issuance.

 - Carrier Collaboration: Smaller carriers are partnering to share loads and reduce the number of partially filled trucks on the road.